 06: Showing no interest in new Clients with no Feedback and Unverified Payment Method

 Sometimes the freelancers do not feel interest in applying for jobs where a client does not have any feedback or payment method listed.
 But this should not stop you from applying.
 The new clients might hire you and give you the chance to show off your skills.
 You never know, this client may even think that you have a better skill set than another freelancer who has 2 or 3 years of experience.
 It’s true that sometimes one client may take 3 days to verify his payment method.
 And because of this reason, many of the freelancers pass up on a great job opportunity simply because they overlooked someone with less experience who is new to Upwork and hasn’t verified their payment method just yet.
 That’s why I would suggest that don’t let this opportunity pass you by.

 07: Over Confidence

-When Clients look for freelancers to hand over aa project, they can see which freelancer has 100% job success rate, 5 out of 5 star rating, proper portfolio, proper work history, proper overview and good positive comments from past clients.
+When Clients look for freelancers to hand over a project, they can see which freelancer has 100% job success rate, 5 out of 5-star rating, proper portfolio, proper work history, professional profile overview, positive comments in feedback.
 So when you are just relying on your profile and high ratings and thinking that you don’t have to write much on your cover letter, then it is a matter of over confidence.
 Remember, if you are applying like you are the boss and that none of your competition is worthy, you are making a big mistake.
-It is common thing that clients will first see your cover letter and then your profile.
+It is a common thing that clients will first see your cover letter and then your profile.
 So it really doesn’t matter how good you are, if you don’t write a killer cover letter, you won’t get the job on Upwork.

 08: Late respond to a Client’s Message or Interview